-- You are the only one who can describe your pain type and intensity.
-Be sure to notify staff right away if you are experiencing pain or discomfort. - · You will not be totally pain-free after surgery and during your recovery. - Your goal should be to reduce your pain to a level that allows you to do your physical therapy, exercise, walk as directed and get restorative sleep.
+- You will not be totally pain-free after surgery and during your recovery. - You will feel more pain once you're home and your nerve block and spinal anesthesia wear off.
+Be sure to take your pain medication as directed. - Your goal should be to reduce your pain to a level that allows you to do your physical therapy, exercise, walk as directed and get restorative sleep.